kbsezginel/kbsezginel.github.io/_pages/cv.md

 ### Erasmus Exchange Program | Feb 2012 – Aug 2012
 Eindhoven University of Technology, School of Engineering Eindhoven, The Netherlands

+## Professional Experience

+### Computational Engineering Fellow | Jan 2019 – May 2019
+NuMat Technologies, Inc.	Skokie, IL<br>
+-	Development of a proprietary Python library for computational materials design.
+Automation and simplification of various molecular simulations tools and integration with high-performance cloud computing (AWS).
+Creating a workflow to perform reproducible and trackable experiments.
+Using the tools developed, research was performed to discover next generation candidate materials.
+-	Design and 3D printing of a custom part to improve speed and decrease material loss during production.
+-	Process controller development (hardware and software) with a web interface.

+### Clinical Research Intern | Aug 2013 - Sep 2013
+AbbVie Pharmaceutical Research & Development Istanbul, Turkey<br>
+- Examined the procedures of various phase clinical trials, organized and translated official documents.
+- Studied the mechanism of action for several drugs in trial and presented the simplified mechanisms to clinical research department personnel.

+### Quality Control and Production Intern | Aug 2011 - Sep 2011
+EVYAP Sabun, Yağ, Gliserin Sanayi ve Ticaret A.Ş.
+Istanbul, Turkey<br>
+- Learned various quality control methods and observed the production of various hygienic and cosmetic products.
+- Investigated the quality problems and suggested new solutions to overcome these problems by making a presentation to the related departments and their coordinators.

 ## Research Experience